SeLite/SeLite.github.io/ClassicSelenese.md

 </tr>
 </tbody></table>

-# Selenese parameters (Target and Value)
+# Selenese parameters (`target` and `value`)
-Selenese commands accept up to two parameters: Target and Value.
+Selenese commands accept up to two parameters: `target` and `value`.

-* Target is often a locator (an expression that identifies an element).
-The whole target can also be a Javascript expression (for `getEval`).
+* `target` is often a locator (an expression that identifies an element).
+It can also be a Javascript expression (for `getEval`).
-* One or multiple parts of Target or Value can be Javascript expressions, each enclosed within back ticks \`...\`.
+* One or multiple parts of `target` or `value` can be Javascript expressions, each enclosed within back ticks \`...\`.
 A few variations of back tick notation exist.
 See [EnhancedSelenese](EnhancedSelenese).
-* If Target is a locator, Value is usually the expected or new value, which is compared or entered into element identified by Target.
-Value can also be a name of a stored variable, or something else.
+* If `target` is a locator, `value` is usually the expected or new value, which is compared or entered into element identified by `target`. `value` can also be a name of a stored variable, or something else.
 * [Selenium Core reference](http://release.seleniumhq.org/selenium-core/1.0.1/reference.html) > [Element Locators](http://release.seleniumhq.org/selenium-core/1.0.1/reference.html#locators) is handy (if you installed Selenium IDE, see it offline in Firefox at [_chrome://_ URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://selenium-ide/content/selenium-core/reference.html#locators_).
+* Command references can call these parameters something more relevant/specific.
+Then the first one stands for `target` and the second one (if used) for `value`.

 ## XPath
 Full XPath locators start with `xpath=` or with //.
 Usually an XPath expression starts with //, with which you don't need to use `xpath=`.
 However, some SeLite commands (like `clickRandom` and `selectRandom`) only accept XPath as the locator, but they require it not to contain any leading `xpath=` prefix (whether the XPath starts with // or not).